Fran Lebowitz's 'Pretend It's A City' Is The NYC Trip You Can't Take Right Now

 On getting elected class president of her all-girls school and then shortly thereafter being expelled

 I drove a taxi because I don't have any skills.
 I didn't know how to do anything else. ...
 I also didn't want to do the job that most of my friends did, which was wait tables, because I didn't want to have to be nice to men to get tips or to sleep with the manager of my shift, which was a common requirement then for being a waitress in New York.
-So I didn't want to have a boss, which you don't in either one of those jobs.
+So I didn't want to have a boss. ...
 Cab driving as a profession was completely different than it is now, because there were these garages with big fleets.
 Someone would own, like, 40 cabs or maybe more.
-So you could pick up a cab any shift, you could always make money so that if you woke up in your apartment with no money — a frequent occurrence in my life — I could go pick up a cab.
+So you could pick up a cab any shift.
+You could always make money so that if you woke up in your apartment with no money — a frequent occurrence in my life — I could go pick up a cab.
 At the end of eight hours, I had money.
 So that to me was a great thing.

 On working for Andy Warhol's Interview magazine and not getting along with Warhol